 - Evacuation Point: If you have nowhere to go in case of evacuation (e.g., summer cottage, relatives or friends elsewhere), you can go to an evacuation point.
-There you will receive support based on your needs. - Reception Point: Reception points are opened for those unable to arrange their own accommodation.
+There you will receive support based on your needs.
+The reception points offer showers and clean clothes as well as basic food and drink. - Reception Points: Reception points are opened for those unable to arrange their own accommodation.
 Here you can get help with arranging short-term accommodation.
-The reception points offer showers and clean clothes as well as basic food and drink.

 The situation determines which locations are designated and which evacuation points will be opened.
-Listen to Radio Sweden P4 Uppland for up-to-date information.
+Listen to Radio Sweden P4 Kalmar for up-to-date information.